PaulKorDev/TestTaskVerticalShooter/README.md

   - After the little change I had to wait 4 minutes for the Unity load changes.
 # Here's what else I'd like to upgrade in the game
 I decide to finish the test task, but what else can upgrade:
-  - Optimization
-  - Background (I import tilemap from AssetStore but forget about it)
   - Rotation of player when shooting
   - Animation of hit for enemies
   - Most better physic of bullets